 - Email: firstname.lastname@example.org

 Is this training offered online?

 Yes, we are hosting the January 2021 and April 2021 sessions online through Adobe Connect learning platform.

 Do I have to attend all 40 hours?

 Yes.
-Under the license agreement with BTG, in order to receive a certificate of completion you must attend all 40 hours and receive a final score of at least 70% on the final exam.
-Please be aware to be in compliance with The Health Collaborative, the final score must be at least 80%.
+Under the license agreement with BTG, in order to receive a certificate of completion you must attend all 40 hours and receive a passing score on the final exam.

 What happens if I don’t pass the test?